 They’re called “Bacchus Biscuits” because the followers of Bacchus carried a stalk of wild fennel as their, ahem, staff.
 True fact: Look it up…

-If you want the fennel pollen for this recipe (you don’t absolutely need it, but it’s nice to have) you can buy fennel pollen online from Earthy Delights.
+If you want the fennel pollen for this recipe (you don’t absolutely need it, but it’s nice to have) you can buy fennel pollen online.

 Makes about 25 cookies.